Inheritance Tax: A Comprehensive Guide 2026

 Differences between ITP and VAT

-One of the most common confusions in the field of taxation is the distinction between Property Transfer Tax (ITP) and Value Added Tax (VAT).
-Both are indirect taxes, but they have different characteristics and applications.
+One of the most common areas of confusion in taxation is the distinction between Property Transfer Tax (ITP) and Value Added Tax (VAT).
+Both are indirect taxes, but they have different characteristics and apply in different situations.

 Nature of the tax

-VAT is applied to the supply of goods and services in the course of economic activities, mainly affecting commercial transactions.
+VAT applies to the supply of goods and services in the course of economic activities, mainly affecting commercial transactions.

-The ITP, on the other hand, applies to property transfers between private individuals, such as the sale of property between individuals.
+ITP, applies to property transfers between private individuals, such as the sale of property between individuals.

 Tax rate

-VAT has standard tax rates (21%) and reduced rates (10% and 4%), applicable to most transactions.
+VAT has a standard rate of 21% and reduced rates 10% and 4%, which apply to most taxable transactions.

-The ITP, on the other hand, varies depending on the autonomous community and ranges from 6% to 11%.
+The ITP, on the other hand, varies by Autonomous Community and generally ranges from 6% to 11%.

 VAT applies to transactions carried out by entrepreneurs and professionals.